 So I decided to repaint it this summer with a new stencil that was a bit more modern and a deeper color to give some contrast to the sea of white.
 I used the same deep blue paint color I used for our fireplace and it wasn’t exactly a quick and easy project, but I am so glad I did it.

 It was just what this room needed to help ground it.
-You can find my original post on stenciling a backsplash here and I will be sharing an update on the whole process soon.
+You can find my updated post on stenciling a backsplash here.

 Simple White Appliances

 Our old appliances definitely had to go.
 They were big black eyesores from the 1970s and 1980s that didn’t have a ton of life left in them.